andrewdong14/hadoop-cluster-docker/README.md

 Hello    2
 ```

-### Section B: setup a hadoop cluster with arbitrary size
+### Section B: setup a hadoop cluster with arbitrary number of nodes

 #####1. pull docker images and clone github repository